IrondiUg/Web_Application_Attack_and_Defense/README.md

 This project summarizes the complete setup, configuration, troubleshooting, and security testing process for deploying PrestaShop before and after security configuration.

-NOTE: ALL COMMANDS AND INSTALLATION STEPS ARE LINUX-VASED
+NOTE: ALL COMMANDS AND INSTALLATION STEPS ARE LINUX-BASED

 ### Components Used